Arlington Open Studios

 A warm summer night on Spy Pond Field.
 A pink sunset.
 Popcorn.
 Bubbles.
 Lots and lots of dogs.
 And lots and lots of dog videos on the big screen.
 It can only be Fido Fest.

-Robbins Farm, about seven miles away from the Esplanade, is located high on the east side of the tallest hill in Arlington Heights (the Park Circle Water Tower is at the hill’s peak).
-When the air is clear, most of the city of Boston is visible from the park.
+On a clear night, most of the city of Boston is visible from the hill.
 Locals call it Skyline Park.
 And Skyline offers a surprising view of anything happening above Boston and Cambridge, from a pink sunrise to a fireworks show.